-Everyone knows what a budget is and almost everyone has a budget.
-A budget is basically a financial plan that helps to estimate the revenue and expenses for an upcoming period.
+Everyone knows what a budget is, and almost everyone has a budget.
+A budget is basically a financial plan that helps estimate the revenue and expenses for an upcoming period.
 One can prepare a budget for a month, quarter, year, or multi-year.
 Both at the personal and company level, preparing budgets are very useful in the planning process.
 It is seen that successful companies spend a great of time and resources in preparing and monitoring budgets.
-This is because their planning process depends heavily on different types of budgets, be it a master budget, or other types of budgets.
-It won’t be wrong to say that you can’t have a good plan without a proper budget, or budgets.
-Let’s take a look at why are budgets useful in the planning process.
+This is because their planning process depends heavily on different types of budgets, be it a master budget or other types of budgets.
+It won’t be wrong to say that you can’t have a good plan without a proper budget or budgets.
+Let’s take a look at why budgets are useful in the planning process.

 Why are Budgets Useful in Planning Process?

 The following points will tell why budgets are useful in the planning process:

 - Why are Budgets Useful in Planning Process?

 A budget assists you in assessing the long-term objectives, as well as helps to attain them.
 Once you have a budget, you feel incline to stick to it, and thus, it keeps a check on your expenses.
 Moreover, it also enables you to track the progress so that you can take corrective actions, if any, timely.

 Typically, if we do not have a budget, we may overspend.
 Moreover, in the absence of a budget, one may take a debt to complete the spending.
 But, if you have a budget, you know what revenues to expect, and thus, you plan your expenses accordingly as well.

 Prepare for Emergency